-On the second Friday of every month, the Storm Drain Detectives monitor the Mokelumne River using five different water quality tests at nine sites along the River and Lake.
+Twice monthly, the Storm Drain Detectives monitor the Mokelumne River using five different water quality tests at nine sites along the River and Lake.
 The measurements are recorded and posted by month on this page.
 Along, with these measurements, comments are also included.
-Each measured value is assigned a grade of A, B, C, D, or F. Each test has its own grading scale.
+Each measured value is assigned a grade of A, B, C, D, or F. These grades are based on the San Joaquin River Basin Plan ambient water quality.

 These grades help to indicate the condition of the river or storm drains at the individual site locations.
 Try comparing a site’s grade from one month to the next, or compare one site to another to see if that part of the river is declining or improving.
 Definitions for terms that are used on the monthly charts can easily be defined in the Glossary link.
 Explanations of the five water quality tests can also be found in the What Do We Do? page.
 The river sites are listed by numbers on the monthly charts that correspond to their location and description in the Lodi Storm System Map page.